3417 W. Shaw Ave. Fresno, Ca. 93711

-Valley Center for the Blind is a 501 (c)(3) organization established in 1973 as “Friendship Center for the Blind” and was intended as a place for those with vision loss to come together for support and bonding.
+Valley Center for the Blind is a 501 (c)(3) organization, originally established in 1973 by Dr. Andrea Schwartz as “Friendship Center for the Blind,” and was intended as a place for those with vision loss to come together for support and bonding.
 The organization has now grown into a 5,000 sq. ft. rehabilitation center that provides instruction for blind and visually impaired persons to help with skills, confidence and independence.
 Their mission is as follows:

 “At Valley Center for the Blind we join together in a spirit of dedication to assist blind and visually impaired persons in experiencing a more independent and opportunity filled life.
 These efforts are achieved through specialized methods of training and education provided by our professional staff.
 We believe that every individual, regardless of disability, can accomplish their desired goals provided the proper instruction and support.”